January 16-24, 2021

 Accomodations Accommodations on this tour are basic and comfortable

-We will be spending the majority of our stay at the Ojo de Agua Hote in Puerto Morelos.
+In Puerto Morelos we will stay at Hacienda Morelos.
 This hotel is modern and comfortable, with a refreshing pool overlooking the sea.
+Convenient shopping and restauraunts are just a short walk down teh street.
 All rooms have WiFi and TV with private bathrooms.

 Photography Birding 1st, Photography 2nd